20akshay00/godot-wii-input/docs/setup/alternatives.rst

 Permanent
 ---------
 - Third-party accessories may not work reliably due to non-standard protocols.
-- Devices cannot be added or removed mid-session—Wiiuse requires all devices to be connected at startup.
+- Devices cannot be added or removed mid-session since Wiiuse requires all devices to be connected at startup.

 Alternatives to GDWiiInput
 ==========================